 James Parkinson of Vaillant says: "Historically, research shows us that October is the month that most people switch on their heating after the summer months.
 However, rather than rushing to fire up the central heating, hold off for a few weeks - and use the time to take a few measures that will continue to save you money all winter.

-"Simply turning down the boiler will reduce your gas consumption, and if you turn your room thermostat down a couple of degrees too, you'll save more: and the only place you'll actually feel the difference is in your bill - which will be lower.
-Do you need to heat every room?
-If you never go in the spare room, turn the radiator off and shut the door.
-And did you know that keeping your bedroom cooler actually helps you sleep as well as saving money?
+"Simply turning down the boiler will reduce your gas consumption, and if you turn your room thermostat down a couple of degrees too, you'll save more: and the only place you'll actually feel the difference is in your bill - which will be lower."

 Most Popular in Recycling